 Collin County Clerk – All relevant court records and documentation are stored by the Collin County Clerk’s Office.
 You can access their site to learn more about how to pay a court related fine, file important documents, search public records and access court records.

 Texas Department of Insurance – The Texas Department of Insurance ensures all insurance companies are following the regulations set forth by the Insurance Code.
 They also overlook the administration of worker compensation systems as provided by the Texas Labor Code.

 Texas Insurance Code – Visit the official website for Texas laws and legislation to read the Insurance Code, which lists all the regulations insurance companies must follow.
 Access the site to learn more about unfair settlement practices defined under Texas law and other important insurance law information.

 Collin County Hazard Mitigation Plan – Since Collin County is susceptible to a number of natural hazards that could cause significant damage, the county has developed a mitigation plan to reduce losses.
 Access the Collin County site to learn more about this plan and what pre and post measures the government has in place to protect its citizens from disasters.

 Collin County Floodplain Maps – Visit the official website for Collin County and view their map that details all the floodplains in the area.
 A floodplain is a low area of ground that is prone to flooding.
 It’s important to understand if you are near one in case you are in a high-risk flood zone.
 Flood damage is one of the most common claims denied by insurance companies.

-Collin County Insurance Attorney in Texas
+Plano Insurance Attorney in Collin County, Texas

 If you are having difficulty getting your insurance company to pay your covered claim, get in contact with LeMaster & Ahmed PLLC.
 Our attorneys are litigators with over 30 years of combined experience.
 We have represented clients with a wide variety of claim disputes and will work diligently to ensure you receive the best settlement possible for your claim.